kurrels/blog/_posts/2014-3-3-Hello-World.md

 	- Push

 		Once you have made at least one commit, you can then 'push' your changes to github.
 This assumes, however, that you have the correct permisions to the project on github.
 Chances are, if you didn't set up the project yourself, or were added to the project by someone else, you don't have permission to directly make pushes to that project.
-If that is the case, I suggest you look into forking a repository, and making pull requests (I've added links to resources at the bottom that explain these things.)
+If that is the case, I suggest you look into forking a repository, and making pull requests (see the second link in the next section)

 		But if you do have the correct permisions, updating the project on GitHub is as easy as typing `git push origin head`.
 Again, don't worry too much about what "origin" or "head" mean at first.
 Just understand that this command will take the changes that you made locally, and apply them to the project on Github.